-Parents who wish to delay entry until the following year due to specific circumstances, such as ill health, specific circumstances which mean they are not ready to start school or summer born children (those between 1st April and 31st August), must speak to the school and Local Authority as soon as possible as this this would involve either an in-year application for year 1 or a new application for reception in the following year.
+Parents who wish to delay entry until the following year due to specific circumstances, such as ill health or summer born children (those between 1st April and 31st August), must speak to the school and Local Authority as soon as possible as this this would involve either an in-year application for year 1 or a new application for reception in the following year.
 The decision as to which year group the child will enter will be made taking into account information from the parents and headteacher and should be in the best interests of the child.
-Information that parents could include in their request may include details of medical conditions or reports from professionals to support their request.

-Parents of summer born children should be aware that agreement by the school to allow a child to enter reception in the following year does not guarantee a place in the class.
+Parents should be aware that agreement by the school to allow a child to enter reception in the following year does not guarantee a place in the class.
 Parents must apply to the school in the normal co-ordinated round and the application will be considered in the normal manner following the oversubscription criteria.
 Parents may also choose to apply in-year for admittance to year 1 and the child's normal age group.